🏆 Top 1% Breed Reference — Updated 2026

 • You want a physically imposing family dog with exceptional intelligence.

-• You’re prepared for higher food, grooming, and veterinary costs at scale.
+• You’re prepared for higher food, grooming, and vet costs at scale.

 5-Step Framework for Choosing Your Poodle Size